-Humans separate from animals by having a spirit, which provides humans a free will and a set of morals.
+According to the bible, humans separate from animals by having a spirit, which provides humans a free will and a set of morals.
 Spirits – being supernatural – are by definition not bound by laws of nature.
-Therefore, spirits can't be caught in machines, which are bound by laws of nature.
+Therefore, spirits can't be captured in machines, which are bound by laws of nature.
 So, a machine will never have a spirit; a free will and an autonomously controlled set of morals like humans have.